-Step 1: Identify the strengths and weaknesses of your existing sales processes:
+Step 1: Identifying the strengths and weaknesses of your existing sales processes

-Use your sales data to identify products or services that are commonly purchased together and seasonal uplift in demand and use your website analytics to analyze the stages of the sales journey to identify where there is a steep drop-off.
-This insight will help you build your sales funnel map for optimal performance.
+Use your sales data to identify products or services that are normally purchased together.
+Remember, your website analytics are key to analysing the stages of the sales journey.
+This helps to identify where there is a steep drop-off in sales.
+This insight will help you build your sales funnel map for better performance.

-Publish content that demonstrates your expertise to raise awareness of your services among your target market.
+Publish content to raise awareness of your services/products in your target market.
 You can experiment with a variety of methods to find out what works best for your business:

-- Social media: Raise awareness with short form thought-leadership content on social media which gets people clicking to visit your blog posts.
+- Social media: Raise awareness with short form content on social media, which gets people clicking to visit your blog posts.

-- Infographics: Infographics are a great format to use when you’re looking to explain more complex concepts in an easy to absorb format.
+- Infographics: Infographics are a great format to use when you’re looking to explain complex concepts in an easy-to-read format.

 - Blog posts: Publish insightful blog posts that educate, entertain and help your audience solve a problem that relates to your service offering.
 They’ll be enticed to know more about what you offer!

-- Paid ads: Paid ads are a quickfire way of raising awareness of your offering although generally, this is something that is only worth launching after a decent amount of insight has been developed about the key sales drivers among the target customer.
+- Paid ads: Paid ads are a quick way of raising awareness of your services.
+This is something that is only worth launching after a good amount of insight has been developed about the key sales drivers among the target customer.
 It is also vital that you have a solid landing page in place first, before launching paid ads.

-Step 3: Develop an amazing landing page and hook.
+Step 3: Developing an amazing landing page and hook

 - Ebooks: A guide to help the target customer overcome a challenge or get a job done.
 This can also be a piece of thought leadership or a piece of market research.